Average grocery bill Australia

 Fact Checked Fact Checked

-Aussies are spending more on groceries in 2024, with the average weekly supermarket shopping bill increasing in all states and territories over the past year, according to new Canstar Blue research.
+Aussies are spending more on groceries in 2025, with the average weekly supermarket shopping bill increasing in most states and territories over the past year, according to new Canstar Blue research.

-These changing habits could indicate that shoppers have adjusted their purchasing behaviours to the new price environment.
+These changing habits could indicate that shoppers have adjusted their purchasing behaviours to the new price environment and the high cost of living.

 Average grocery bill in Australia

-Aussie households spend on average $168 per week on groceries, according to Canstar Blue’s July 2024 survey of supermarket shoppers.
-This equates to almost $728 per month or $8,736 per year.
-The average weekly spend for larger households of five or more people is roughly $232, with the majority of this spent on staple or everyday food items.
+Aussie households spend on average $178 per week on groceries, according to Canstar Blue’s July 2025 survey of supermarket shoppers.
+This equates to $771 per month or $9,256 per year.

-Here’s what Aussies buy in their weekly grocery shop, as found in our survey:
+Here’s what Aussies buy in their weekly supermarket shop, as found in our survey:

 Looking to get affordable meals delivered?